Board of Directors

-Liz lives in Dublin, Ireland with her husband and family.
-When her third child was born, he was quickly diagnosed with GACI but died at 4months of age despite treatment.
-Three years later her newborn baby girl was diagnosed with the same genetic mutation of GACI, and the family was told to expect the same outcome.
-Thankfully, this was not the case and Liz’s daughter survived GACI.
-Formerly a Sales & Marketing Manager in the Irish national telecommunications company, Liz is one of the founders of GACI Global, and she is delighted to be working with her fellow directors to advocate on behalf of families worldwide affected by GACI/ARHR2.
+Liz lives in Dublin, Ireland, with her husband and family.
+Liz has had two children affected by ENPP1 Deficiency, but sadly only one survived.
+Formerly a Sales & Marketing Manager in the Irish national telecommunications company, Liz is one of the founders of GACI Global.
+She is delighted to be working with her fellow directors to advocate on behalf of families worldwide affected by GACI/ARHR2.

 Christine lives outside of Boston, Massachusetts with her husband Michael and their 3 children.
 Her oldest two children both have GACI, with her son also having a second rare genetic disease called Loeys-Dietz Syndrome.
 When her children were first diagnosed, she found herself in a dark and scary time with very limited information available.
 This inspired her to seek out other families struggling with a GACI diagnosis.
 She is excited to help make GACI Global the kind of resource that she would have wanted available to her when her children were first diagnosed.
 In addition to being a founding member of GACI Global and busy mother of 3, Christine also works as a photographer and swim instructor.

 Michael lives near Boston, Massachusetts with his wife and three children, two of whom are affected by GACI/ARHR2.
 Until his children were diagnosed, Michael, like most people, had never heard of GACI/ARHR2.
 He is one of the original founding members of GACI Global and he hopes that GACI Global is a positive resource for new families dealing with a GACI/ARHR2 diagnosis.